 short stories collection with Merit Publishing House in Cairo, Egypt in 2014, she also published her novel"Paradise"in 2019, with Almosawarat Publishing House in Khartoum,

 Sudan.
-Her work has been selected to join “Nouvelles du Soudan” short stories collection book published in Paris, France by Jasmin Publishing House in 2015.
-A German translation of “Paradise”
+Her work has been selected to join “Nouvelles du Soudan” short stories collection book published in Paris, France by Jasmin Publishing House in 2015, and a German translation of “Paradise”

-by Christine Battermann is going to be published in fall 2022 with Verlag Schiler & Mücke publishing House in Berlin, Germany as part of its Swallow Editions, edited by Rafik Schami.
+by Christine Battermann published in 2022 by Verlag Schiler & Mücke publishing House in Berlin, Germany as part of its Swallow Editions, edited by Rafik Schami.